DataDog/integrations-extras/go_pprof_scraper/README.md

 ### Installation

-If you are using Agent v7.21+ / v6.21+ follow the instructions below to install the RedisEnterprise check on your host.
-See the dedicated Agent guide for [installing community integrations][14] to install checks with the [Agent prior < v7.21 / v6.21][15] or the [Docker Agent][16]:
+If you are using an Agent version >= 7.21/6.21, follow the instructions below to install the RedisEnterprise check on your host.
+See the dedicated Agent guide for [installing community integrations][14] to install checks with an [Agent version < v7.21/v6.21][15] or the [Docker Agent][16]:

 1. [Download and launch the Datadog Agent][2].
 2. Run the following command to install the integrations wheel with the Agent: